woocommerce/qit-documentation/docs/managed-tests/validation.md

 If you receive warnings:

 - **Check your readme.txt file:**
-  Ensure a correctly named readme.txt file is provided in the root directory of your extension.
+  Ensure a correctly named readme.txt file is provided in the root directory of your plugin or theme.

 - **Review headers and declarations:**
   Ensure all required headers are accurate and that you’re not declaring incompatibility with features you could support.